biosfree/bios/linux/en_debian_cmangos_vanilla.md

 ```bash
 sudo mysql_secure_installation
 ```
-:grey_exclamation: The script will prompt you to determine which actions to perform
+The script will prompt you to determine which actions to perform

 > Enter current password for root (enter for none): `ENTER`

 > Switch to unix_socket authentication [Y/n] `N`